Maaz-Imam/EduAI-Vision/README.md

 # EduAI-Vision
 An AI powered voice-interactive course recommender.
+Powered by chatgpt 3 .
+5

 ## to run
 `python app.py`